getstattic/autoStattic/README.md

   - `pyyaml`
   - `tqdm`

-These are already in the requirements.txt file you installed from the README.md file.
+These are already in the requirements.txt file you installed from the Stattic [README.md](https://github.com/getstattic/stattic/main/README.md) file.
 If you are running this script separately in a different location, you can install the necessary dependencies with:

 ```
 install requests html2text pyyaml tqdm